 Make it a TV-free night and pull out the board games.

 Take a leisurely stroll to explore the 50 acre property and enjoy the scenery and the space.
 Walk through the gardens or follow the kangaroo trails through the Karri Forest.

 Take a picnic lunch down to the gazebo or to the picnic table near the willow trees.

 In Winter and Autumn build a fire in the firepit by the dam and roast marshmallows while you listen to the frogs.
 Take a torch with you and wander around the dam and see how many frogs you can spot.

 Watch a DVD from the library, or enjoy some quiet time on your cottage patio with a good book.

 Sit quietly, with or without camera, and spy on the abundant bird life.
 Depending on the time of year you will see Splendid Fairy Wrens, Red-winged Fairy Wrens, Western Rosellas, Parrots, Kookaburras, Black Cockatoos, Scarlet Robins, Black Swans nesting on the neighbour's dam, wild ducks, Spoonbills, plus lots more.

 Take a 40 minute walk from your cottage through the beautiful Diamond State Forest to the Diamond Tree Lookout, one of the original fire lookouts in the South West.
 Climb the tree and take in the panoramic view.
 On your way home see if you can spot some Western Grey Kangaroos.

-Once you have exhausted all options for things to do on the farm at Diamond Forest Farm Stay why not find out more about the local attractions on offer by checking out What to do in Manjimup or Pemberton.
+Once you have exhausted all options for things to do on the farm at Diamond Forest Farm Stay why not find out more about the local attractions on offer by checking out what to do in Manjimup or Pemberton.
 We are also close to Bridgetown, Walpole and Denmark for day outings.